jayden-sudo/elytro-wallet-lib/packages/sdk/docs/README.md

 ```typescript
 / #TODO
 ```
-- Soulwallet SDK usage instructions are still being compiled.
+- Elytro SDK usage instructions are still being compiled.
 In the meantime, you can refer to the examples below:
 [deploy.ts](https://github.com/SoulWallet/elytro-wallet-lib/blob/develop/packages/internal-test/src/deploy.ts)

 ## License